enrichment – excellence – enjoyment

 Best of British – pupils explored a range of symbols associated with Britain including the Union Jack, the Queen’s Guards and the London Underground and used them as a starting point to create their own dances and drama pieces.

-Alice in Wonderland - pupils chose exerts from Alice in Wonderland such as falling down the rabbit hole, the mad hatter’s tea party and a speech between Alice and the Cheshire Cat as starting points for their work in physical theatre.
+Alice in Wonderland - pupils chose excerpts from Alice in Wonderland such as falling down the rabbit hole, the mad hatter’s tea party and a speech between Alice and the Cheshire Cat as starting points for their work in physical theatre.

 Around the World – as a starting point pupils studied traditional and folk dances associated with a particular country, for example drumming from West Africa, Morris dancing from England and the Tarantella scarf dances from Italy.
 Pupils then created their own dances inspired by what they had learned and using the vocabulary of the ‘world dance’.